Leaked Telegram Chat Following Corruption Arrests Troubles PR Governor

 Protestors and journalists are using the hashtags #TelegramGate and #RickyLeaks to distribute information and frustration over the scandal.

-Ignoring calls for his resignation and a formal investigation, Secretary of Justice Wanda Vázquez said would not look into the messages, and that instead reflection is necessary.
+Ignoring calls for his resignation and a formal investigation, Secretary of Justice Wanda Vázquez said she would not look into the messages, and that instead reflection is necessary.

 “To err is human and there is integrity and courage to recognize it,” she said.